tom-york/ProyectoSemestreCC3002/README.md

 ```
 ├── api
-│   └── GameObject.scala       # Base trait for all game objects
+│   └── GameObject.scala       # Base trait for all game objects for the visualizer
 ├── model
 │   ├── items                  # Contains items, weapons, and potions
 │   ├── panels                 # Contains panel objects and interactions